flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 ![Symmetric mode](https://github.com/flavioluiz/port-hamiltonian/raw/master/LHMNLC2015/results/modesym.gif)

-Finally, the code can be used for simulation.
+Finally, it is possible to simulate the system.
 The following animated GIF shows an example of simulation.
 The beam starts at a deformed condition and it is then released:

 ![Simulation](https://github.com/flavioluiz/port-hamiltonian/raw/master/LHMNLC2015/results/simulation.gif)